trackmania-rl/tmrl/readme/install_linux.md

 Save by pressing `CTRL+o`, `ENTER`, and exit `nano` by pressing `CTRL+x`

 ## Install `xdotool`
-For instance if you are on Debian:
+For instance if you are on Debian/Ubuntu:
 ```bash
 sudo apt-get install xdotool
 ```